lftoledo/CV/README.md

 ##### Lead Infrastructure Engineer

 *   Planning with the CTO and the POs to create a roadmap to the new PaaS.
-*   Analysing the platform and creating a planning to remove technical debt.
+*   Analysing the platform and creating a plan to remove technical debt.
 *   Reformulate the Sysops team and apply DevOps culture and SRE methodologies.
 *   Restructure monitoring and alerting.
 *   Migrate from the old platform to the new environment.